Online RN-BSN-MSN: Career Outlook

 Qualify for more opportunities faster with the RN to Bachelor to Master of Science of Nursing (RN–BSN-MSN).
 In just 3.5 years, you can earn both your baccalaureate and graduate degrees in nursing and prepare for a wide variety of advanced positions.

-- 28% growth (more than 5x the national average) for Advanced Practice Nursing positions from 2018 to 20282
+- 6% growth (Faster than national average) for Advanced Practice Nursing positions from 2021 to 20312

 - SHU grads employed by Bridgeport Hospital, Good Samaritan Hospital, Memorial Sloan Kettering Cancer Center and more in 2017